a-tokyo/apple-signin-auth/README.md

   clientID: 'com.company.app', // Apple Client ID
   teamID: 'teamID', // Apple Developer Team ID.
   privateKey: 'PRIVATE_KEY_STRING', // path to private key associated with your client ID. -- Can also be `privateKeyPath` string
-  keyIdentifier: 'XXX' // identifier of the private key.
+  keyIdentifier: 'XXX', // identifier of the private key.
+  // OPTIONAL
+  expAfter: 15777000, // Unix time in seconds after which to expire the clientSecret JWT.
+Default is now+5 minutes.
 });

 const options = {